 I'm Losing Weight and Have No Appetite

-Losing weight without trying may be a welcome development for some, and if temporary, it is usually not a cause for concern.
+Losing weight without trying may be a welcome development for some, and if temporary, usually isn't not a cause for concern.
 However, if you continue to lose weight over an extended period of time due to a decrease in your appetite, you can lose too much weight.
 Additionally, unintended weight loss over time is usually the result of an underlying disorder.

 When to Worry